 select c1 from (select /*+no_merge no_project_prune*/ t1.* from t1);

-The PULLUP_EXPR hint enables the optimizer to lift (pull up) subquery expressions to the parent query level.
-The NO_PULLUP_EXPR hint is the opposite of this hint.
+The PULLUP_EXPR hint enables the optimizer to pull up (lift) subquery expressions to the parent query level.
+Its opposite is the NO_PULLUP_EXPR hint.

 Syntax